-- 5.1 This Standard provides clarity on the principle contained in the Act and ensures that the South African resolution framework complies with international best practices by stipulating that the moratoria provided for under section 166R of the Act will not exceed forty-eight (48) hours. - 5.2 The Standard applies to all designated institutions as defined and must be read in conjunction with the Act and relevant financial sector laws. - 5.3 Central banks, market infrastructures as well as payment systems as defined in the Principles for Financial Market Infrastructures are excluded from the requirements set out herein.
+- 5.1 This Standard provides clarity on the principles contained in the Act and ensures that the South African resolution framework complies with international best practices. - 5.2 The Standard applies to all designated institutions as defined and must be read in conjunction with the Act and relevant financial sector laws.

-- 5.4 This Standard applies to early termination rights that arise only by reason of entry of a designated institution into resolution or in connection with the use by the SARB of its resolution powers in relation to a designated institution. - 5.5 This Standard applies to 'covered contracts' entered into by a designated institution.
-For purposes of this Standard, 'covered contracts' mean contracts that: - (a) are governed under foreign law; and - (b) contain provisions for early termination rights. - 5.6 Further to paragraph 5.4 above, this Standard applies to the following specific financial contracts entered into by a designated institution, which contracts meet the definition of a covered contract: - (a) Securities contracts, including: - (i) contracts for the purchase, sale or loan of a security, a group or index of securities; - (ii) options on a security or group or index of securities; and - (iii) repurchase or reverse repurchase transactions on any such security, group or index. - (b) Commodities contracts, including: - (i) contracts for the purchase, sale or loan of a commodity or group or index of commodities for future delivery; - (ii) options on a commodity or group or index of commodities; and - (iii) repurchase or reverse repurchase transactions on any such commodity, group or index. - (c) Futures and forwards contracts, including contracts for the purchase, sale or transfer of a commodity or property of any other description, service, right or interest for a specified price at a future date. - (d) Swap contracts, including:
+- 5.3 Central banks, market infrastructures as well as financial market infrastructures as defined in the Principles for Financial Market Infrastructures are excluded from the requirements set out herein and the period for the moratoria provided for under section 166R(1)(d) of the Act will not exceed forty-eight (48) hours. - 5.4 This Standard applies to early-termination rights that arise only by reason of entry of a designated institution into resolution or in connection with the use by the Reserve Bank of its resolution powers in relation to a designated institution. - 5.5 This Standard applies to the following specific financial contracts, entered into by a designated institution, which contracts meet the definition of a covered contract: - (a) Securities contracts, including: - (i) contracts for the purchase, sale or loan of a security, a group or index of securities; - (ii) options on a security or group or index of securities; and - (iii) repurchase or reverse repurchase transactions on any such security, group or index. - (b) Commodities contracts, including: - (i) contracts for the purchase, sale or loan of a commodity or group or index of commodities for future delivery; - (ii) options on a commodity or group or index of commodities; and - (iii) repurchase or reverse repurchase transactions on any such commodity, group or index. - (c) Futures and forwards contracts, including contracts for the purchase, sale or transfer of a commodity or property of any other description, service, right or interest for a specified price at a future date. - (d) Swap contracts, including:

-- (i) swaps and options relating to interest rates; spot or other foreign exchange contracts; currency; an equity index or equity; a debt index or debt; commodity indices or commodities; weather; emissions or inflation; - (ii) total return, credit spread or credit swaps; and - (iii) any contracts or transactions that are similar to an agreement referred to under subparagraphs (i) or (ii) above, which are the subject of recurrent dealing in the swaps or derivatives markets. - (e) Master agreements entered into in respect of any of the contracts referred to under sub-paragraphs (a) to (d) above. - 5.7 Section 166L of the Act provides that the placing or intention to place a designated institution in resolution, and the taking or proposal to take a resolution action in relation to a designated institution does not give rise to early termination rights of counterparties. - 5.8 Section 166L of the Act does not absolve a designated institution in resolution from performing any of its other contractual obligations, including payment and delivery obligations. - Notwithstanding paragraph 5.8 above, in certain situations it may be necessary, for orderly resolution, to allow the designated institution to, temporarily, not perform on some of its obligations in terms of its covered contracts without counterparties terminating the contracts.
+- swaps and options relating to interest rates; spot or other foreign exchange contracts; currency; an equity index or equity; a debt index or debt; commodity indices or commodities; weather; emissions or inflation; - (ii) total return, credit spread or credit swaps; and - (iii) any contracts or transactions that are similar to an agreement referred to under subparagraphs (i) or (ii) above, which are the subject of recurrent dealing in the swaps or derivatives markets. - (e) Master agreements entered into in respect of any of the contracts referred to under sub-paragraphs (a) to (d) above.